bhisaac/5eFP/5eFP-SRD.md

 Choose and place each score as desired.
 Two ability scores represent advanced ability and talent (+2), another two represent aptitude (+1), another ability score represents average ability (+0), and the last ability score is challenged by adversity and unfavorable circumstances (-1).

+**Attack Roll Modifier**

+Choose DEX or STR.
+The chosen ability score is used for melee and ranged attack rolls.

 # Species

 ## Species Traits